PARS FRACTURES

 In general, children with broken bones heal very quickly.
 Pars interarticularis fractures, on the other hand, do not heal well.
 The following three factors provide the reason for poor healing.

-1. These fractures have a relatively limited surface area.
+- These fractures display a relatively limited surface area.

-2. When extensive cancellous surface regions become exposed, bone will heal faster.
+- When extensive cancellous surface regions become exposed, the bone will heal faster.
 The “spongy bone” inside the hard cortical bone, cancellous bone, contains many bone-generating cells.
 Unfortunately, very little cancellous bone exists in the pars interarticularis.

 Diagnosis